 Palliative radiotherapy is not suitable for all types of cancer.
 It depends on the particular type you have.
 Not all cancers respond well to radiotherapy.
 So other treatments such as surgery, chemotherapy, hormone therapy or biological therapy may be more help.

 You will need to talk to your own specialist to find out the best choice of treatment in your case.
-But you can also look at the section about your cancer type, which will tell you the main types of treatment used.

 You have your treatment in the hospital radiotherapy department.
 You may just have 1 or 2 treatments or up to 10 treatments given over 2 weeks.
 This depends on the type of cancer.
 You are most likely to have a short course of a few treatments over a few days.

 You have a specialised CT planning scan.
 The 360° photo is of a CT scanner.
 Use the arrows to look around the room.